kawsaramin101/2048/README.md

 ### 2048 Game with Undo feature

 Play the famous 2048 game on online [2048-undo](https://2048-undo.netlify.app/) or download [Linux .deb or .AppImage](https://github.com/kawsaramin101/2048/releases/tag/Linux), follow the instructions to install.
+Windows and Android app coming soon.

 ## Rules